saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/pre-run-executables.md

 #### REST API Authentication

-The authorization credentials are located here: [app.saucelabs.com](https://app.saucelabs.com/user-settings).
-A recommended best practice is to set your credentials as environment variables like so:
+You can find the authorization credentials at [app.saucelabs.com](https://app.saucelabs.com/user-settings).
+A recommended best practice is to set your credentials as environment variables, as shown below:

 ```bash
 SAUCE_USERNAME='valid.username'
 SAUCE_ACCESS_KEY='valid.key'
 ```

-For specific instructions on how to set environment variables visit, the following links:
+For specific instructions on how to set environment variables visit the following links:

 - [Set Environment Variables with Windows 10](https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/)
 - [Set Environment Variables with MacOS](https://apple.stackexchange.com/questions/106778/how-do-i-set-environment-variables-on-os-x)